Skip to main content

 Innovative Force behind Climate Cooperation

-Germany plays an active role in international climate policy and advocates climate cooperation worldwide.
+What role Germany plays in international climate policy and how it advocates climate cooperation worldwide.

 © dpa

 The COP world climate conferences held under the United Nations United Nations The United Nations (UN) has a key role to play in the international system.
 Germany has been a UN member since 1973.
 Since joining, Germany has taken on more and more responsibility and is now one of the largest donors and supporters of the United Nations.
 For example, Germany is the second largest… Read more › Framework Convention on Climate Change (UNFCCC) are a key lever in international climate policy.
 Germany was a driving force behind the 1992 Earth Summit in Rio de Janeiro and the 1997 Kyoto Protocol.
-The 2015 Paris Agreement marked a major breakthrough, where all states made a binding commitment under international law to develop and implement Nationally Determined Contributions (NDC) for climate action.
-The international community has also set itself the goal of keeping the rise in global temperatures to well below 2° C and below 1.5° C if possible.
+The 2015 Paris Agreement, which saw all states committing themselves for the first time by law to drawing up and implementing Nationally Determined Contributions (NDCs), was a major breakthrough.
+The international community has also set itself the goal of keeping the rise in global temperatures to well below 2°C and to below 1.5°C if possible.

-Germany intends to use its active climate foreign policy to help achieve the objectives of the Agreement.
-As part of this, the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
-While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › uses the Petersberg Climate Dialogue to lay the groundwork for successful negotiations at global climate conferences.
-Each year, high-ranking state representatives from around the world gather in Germany to take part in the Dialogue.
-The Federal Government also provides active support for the work of the Intergovernmental Panel on Climate Change (IPCC).
-The IPCC issues reports that summarise and evaluate the latest climate research, thereby providing an important foundation for science-based climate policy.
+Germany wants to achieve the targets set out in the agreement by pursuing an active climate policy.
+Within the framework of the Petersberg Climate Dialogue, for example, the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
+While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › brings together high-ranking state representatives from all over the world in Germany each year to pave the way for successful negotiations at the world climate conferences.
+It also actively supports the work of the Intergovernmental Panel on Climate Change (IPCC), whose reports summarise and evaluate the current state of global climate research, laying an important foundation for science-based climate policy.

-Germany used its G7 Presidency in 2022 to campaign for international cooperation on climate action.
+Germany also used its G7 Presidency in 2022 to campaign for international cooperation on climate action.
 At its instigation, the G7 nations agreed to set up a Climate Club which will effectively be open to all countries.
 In addition the G7 committed themselves to pushing forward Just Energy Transition Partnerships (JETP).
 These partnerships with pivotal countries for climate policy in the Global South provide a powerful lever to help implement the Paris Agreement.
-The first partnership of this kind was agreed with South Africa at the Climate Change Conference in 2021.
-This was followed by JETPS with Indonesia and Vietnam in 2022 and with Senegal in 2023.
+Such partnerships have been established with the following countries: